sentenz/convention/internal/about/software-design-principles.md

     - Foster a culture of collaboration and feedback among team members.

-    - Encourage open communication, problem-solving, and knowledge sharing to improve the overall performance of the team.
+    - Encourage open communication, problem-solving, and knowledge sharing to improve the performance of the team.

 9. Continuous Delivery